bitfoundation/bitplatform/docs/bit-server-side/introduction.md

 > **[success]Recommendation:**
 >
 > Choose ASP.NET Core with Full .NET Framework.
-You can host your app on Windows/Linux servers + You can use powerful libraries like Entity Framework Full \(6\).
-As .NET Core becomes mature, you can upgrade your app to .NET Core easily.
+After we supported .NET Core, you can upgrade your app to .NET Core easily.

-We've some C\# analyzers to help you at realtime while you're developing.
-You'll see something like this:
+We also watch your codes at realtime to inform you about common mistakes.
+For example, if you use some classes which are not part of ASP.NET Core / .NET Core, you'll see something like this:

 ![](/assets/WarnAboutNonASPNETCoreCompatilbeCodeUsage.png)